 Third, socially conscious investors – generally referred to as “social impact investors” – are looking to invest in businesses that have locked themselves into a mission that dedicates the business to pursuing social and other benefits.
 These investors are looking not exclusively for the highest rate of return, but intend their investments to make an impact on social and environmental causes.
 Businesses that are not pursuing public benefits have closed the door on a significant source of capital.

-Fourth, some businesses may be able to register as charitable organizations under the Colorado Charitable Solicitations Act and, thereby, seek donations that are related to their charitable functions.
+Fourth, some businesses may be able to register as a charitable organization under the Colorado Charitable Solicitations Act and, thereby, seek donations that are related to their charitable functions.
 For these qualifying businesses, this can be a significant source of revenue that helps them achieve their desired public benefits.

 Finally, the benefit community, especially in Colorado, is a generous and supportive community.
 This can be an invaluable resource for new and growing businesses alike.
 Moreover, benefit businesses generally prefer to do business with other benefit businesses and have sometimes incorporated a pledge to prefer those vendors who are part of the benefit community.